King Sends Cable To Lebanon On Independence Day

 Date

-King Abdullah II reaffirmed Jordan's support for Lebanon's sovereignty, security, and stability, stressing the Kingdom's commitment to working towards stopping the war on Lebanon.
+AMMAN - his majesty King Abdullah reaffirmed Jordan's support for Lebanon's sovereignty, security, and stability, stressing the Kingdom's commitment to working towards stopping the war on Lebanon, according to a Royal Court statement.

 Legal Disclaimer: